thushv89/deep_inference_json/README.md

 query_service.py - The web service implemented with Flask
 config.py - The constants used by various scripts
 app_unit_tests.py - Unit Testing
+input_url.json - Example JSON file for providing input URLs to the program

 ## Introduction
 This repository implements a script for inferencing the classes of custom images using a pretrained deep network (VGG-16).
 The weights (parameters) are found [here](https://www.cs.toronto.edu/~frossard/post/vgg16/)